Business owners in Lagos, Abuja, Accra receive tutelage on attaining speedy growth

 Olumide, a management consultant and business coach with experience spanning over 10 years, has worked with numerous notable brands home and abroad.

-He noted that his desire is to train 10 million business owners in Africa using the Business Acceleration Masterclass model as a tool to grow their businesses.
+He noted that his desire is to train 10 million business owners in Africa using the Business Acceleration Masterclass model as a tool to grow their business.